 Method

-Place a frying pan or sauté pan on a medium heat and add the butter.
-When the butter melts and foams, tip in the garlic and spring onions and season with salt and pepper.
+Place a frying pan or sauté pan on medium heat and add the butter.
+When the butter has melted and foamed, tip in the garlic and spring onions, and season with salt and pepper.
 Cook for about 2 minutes until almost softened.

-Add the pork slices and cook on a high heat for a minute or two on either side.
-Add the cream, bring to the boil and allow to bubble for 1–2 minutes until the pork is cooked.
+Add the pork slices and cook for a minute or two on each side over high heat.
+Add the cream, bring to the boil, and cook for 1–2 minutes, until the pork is cooked.

 Add 2–3 tablespoons of water if the sauce is too thick.
 Serve with green vegetables and mashed potatoes - recipe here.